Emile Daems

-Emile Daems (born 4 April 1938) is a Belgian former professional road racing cyclist.
+Emile Daems (4 April 1938 – 17 October 2024) was a Belgian professional road racing cyclist.

 He began his professional career in 1959.
 Daems, rather small in stature, was very adept at sprinting.

+When Daems signed his first professional contract in 1960, it was with the small Italian team Philco.
+He immediately sprinted to two stage victories in the Giro d'Italia and also won the Tour of Lombardy.

+In his neo-professional year, Daems was also included in the Belgian selection for the World Championship on the Sachsenring, Germany.
+But because Daems had won a criterium at the Sachsenring a few years earlier, he was the only Belgian to refuse to do work for team leader Rik Van Looy (who eventually became world champion).
+Daems finished 19th.

+In the following years, the headstrong Daems would win the stage race Giro di Sardegna (1961), the Monuments Milan-San Remo (1962) and Paris-Roubaix (1963) and 4 stage victories in the Tour de France.

 In the 1962 Tour de France, he distinguished himself with three victories, first in Saint-Malo and then in Aix-en-Provence, each time solo.
 But it was especially during the mountainous 18th stage, between Juan-les-Pins and Briançon, that he impressed.
 Although he was mainly a classics rider, he managed to join the leading group on the col de l'Izoard (last climb of the day), twenty seconds behind Federico Bahamontes.
 He finally won in Briançon in a sprint of seven riders, ahead of Bahamontes, Jacques Anquetil, Raymond Poulidor and the yellow jersey Joseph Planckaert.

+After a short career of six years, aged 28, Daems quit racing and opened a restaurant.
+But cycling remained his great love.

+Daems died in Wavre on 17 October 2024, at the age of 86.